-Serving Companions Who Live At A Distance
+Serving Companions Living At A Distance

-At its 2016 Congress, the General Council of the Naval Order of the United States determined that a virtual Commandery be stood up to meet the needs of Companions who cannot participate in Naval Order activities because of their distance from one of the established, physical Commanderies.
+At the 2016 National Congress, the General Council of the Naval Order of the United States determined that a virtual Commandery be stood up to meet the needs of Companions who cannot participate in Naval Order activities because of their distance from one of the established, physical Commanderies.
 To meet these needs, the Continental Commandery:

 Chartered at the October 2017 Naval Order Congress, having grown to nearly 100 affiliated Companions in its first five months of existence

 Encourages our Companions' engagement in the Naval Order by monthly email outreach containing NOUS news and events; naval and maritime historical vignettes; and more

 Publicizes Navy and navy-history activities of our Companions